CDCgov/tostadas/README.md

 + Genome Annotation
 + File submission

 TOSTADAS is designed to be flexible, modular, and pathogen agnostic, allowing users to customize their submission of raw read data, assembled genomes, or both.
-The current release has been tested with sequence data from Poxviruses and select bacteria.
-Testing for additional pathogen is planned for future releases.
+The current release has been tested with sequence data from Poxviruses, Measles, RSV, and select bacteria.
+Testing for additional pathogens is planned for future releases.

 ## Installation and Quick Start
 ❗ Note: If you are a CDC user, please follow the set-up instructions found here: [CDC User Guide](./docs/user-guide/cdc-user-guide.md)